 - 5.1.
-Section 7 of the Rules stipulate that a person who holds or controls futures contracts or stock options contracts for another person should apply the prescribed limits and reporting levels separately to his own position and to the positions he holds or controls for each other person except where the person has discretion over the positions held or controlled by him for the other person.
-In other words, a person should disaggregate his own position and the positions he holds or controls for each of the other person in the application of prescribed limits and reporting levels provided that he does not have discretion over the positions in question.
-Examples of such persons are an Exchange Participant or a person providing intermediary services to its clients. - 5.2.
-In accordance with Sections 7(2)-(3) of the Rules, a person will be considered to have discretion in relation to a position he holds or controls for another person if: - (1) he may originate orders to acquire or dispose of any position in futures contracts or stock options contracts under a general authorization from the other person; and - (2) such authorization enables him to make specific acquisitions or disposals without requiring further consent or instruction from the other person, and in such case, he will not be regarded as holding or controlling the position for the other person for the purpose of applying the disaggregation provision to this position.
+Section 7 of the Rules enables a person who holds or controls futures contracts or stock options contracts for other persons to apply the prescribed limits and reportable positions separately to his own position and to each of the positions he holds or controls for other persons except where the person has discretion over the positions held or controlled by him for the other persons.
+In other words, a person can disaggregate his own position and the positions he holds or controls for each of the other persons in the application of prescribed limits and reportable positions provided that he does not have discretion over the positions held or controlled for the other persons.
+A typical example of such person is an Exchange Participant or a person providing intermediary services to its clients. - 5.2.
+In accordance with Sections 7(2) and (3) of the Rules, a person will be considered to have discretion in relation to a position he holds or controls for another person if: - (1) he may originate orders to acquire or dispose of any position in futures contracts or stock options contracts under a general authorization from the other person, whether the authorization is pursuant to a written agreement, power of attorney or otherwise; and - (2) such authorization enables him to make specific acquisitions or disposals without requiring further consent or instruction from the other person, and in such case, he will not be regarded as holding or controlling the position for the other person for the purpose of applying the disaggregation provision to this position.

-An example of such person would be a trader managing discretionary accounts.
-However, it does not include a trader with a short-term discretion from his client to manage an order (e.g. if a client leaves an order to buy or sell futures contracts at any price within a specified range, the agent will not be regarded as having discretion) or a firm initiating orders to close out a position held for its client for risk control purposes or due to contractual breaches (e.g. the client has defaulted on his payment to the firm or has made material misrepresentation to the firm).
-In this regard, Section 7(4) provides that a Clearing Participant in exercising its right to initiate orders to close out a client's positions in the event of the client's default in meeting any contractual obligation is not to be regarded as having discretion over the positions of its clearing client.
+Examples of such person include a fund manager controlling positions for his funds and a trader managing discretionary accounts.
+However, it does not include a trader with a short-term discretion from his client to manage an order (e.g. if a client leaves an order to buy or sell futures contracts at any price within a specified range, the agent will not be regarded as having discretion) or a firm initiating orders to close out a position held for its client for risk control purposes (e.g. the client has defaulted on his payment to the firm).